sherpa/sherpa/docs/evaluation/cache.rst

 Caching model evaluations
 =========================

-Sherpa contains a rudimentary system for cacheing the results of 1D model evaluations in order to speed up the time to evaluate models, at the expense of using more memory.
+Sherpa contains a rudimentary system for caching the results of 1D model evaluations in order to speed up the time to evaluate models, at the expense of using more memory.
 The :py:func:`~sherpa.models.model.modelCacher1d`